Select a program of interest and we’ll connect you with trade schools that match your goals.

 These schools are known for solid training programs that prepare you for entry-level and expanded roles.
 Always confirm details directly with each school.

-Dental assisting is a stable profession with steady demand in Utah.
+Dental assisting is a stable profession with ongoing hiring needs in Utah.
 The U.S. Bureau of Labor Statistics projects continued growth in the field nationwide1.

-By completing a solid training program and securing the right certifications, you can start working in less than a year in most cases.
+By completing a solid training program and securing the right certifications, you can apply for roles upon completion.

 If you’re ready to move forward: